Install with npm

 decompression |

 Decompression algorithm for compressed CSV inputs | See DecompressionStream Compatibility.
-Supports: gzip, deflate, deflate-raw | |
+Default support: gzip, deflate. deflate-raw is runtime-dependent and experimental (requires allowExperimentalCompressions: true for Response/Request inputs). |

 ignoreBOM |